blparker/learn-linear-algebra/_guides/Matrices.md

 Given all the operations we've talked about so far, there's been one glaring omission—direct multiplication of matrices and vectors.
 The process of matrix multiplication is a little more involved, but knowing how to multiply matrices will be incredibly important.
 Just as multiplying two scalar numbers results in a third scalar number, multiplying two matrices results in a third matrix.

-There are a couple of different ways to perform matrix multiplication, but either way, we arrive at the same result.
+There are a three distinct, but ultimately related, ways to perform matrix multiplication, but whichever way, we arrive at the same result.
 We'll walk through each in detail below.

 ### Combination of the columns